jschell12/hustlehawk/README.md

 # HustleHawk

-This is source for [hustlehawk.schellster.com](hustlehawk.schellster.com)
+This is the source for [hustlehawk.schellster.com](http://hustlehawk.schellster.com)